Christopher P. Yates: Business court judge

 On March 1, 2012, Yates was the first judge assigned to manage a specialized business court docket pilot project in the Kent County Circuit Court, one of three Michigan county circuit courts designated in 2011 to operate pilot project business courts.
 As of January 1, 2013, the pilot projects were replaced by a permanent statute-based set of business court dockets in Michigan circuit courts with three or more judges, with Yates contributing to that business court legislation.
 Yates continued to serve on the Kent County business court docket until early 2022.
 He authored well over 300 legal opinions as a business court judge.

 Yates also has a national presence as a business court judge.
 In 2024, he began serving a term as president of the American College of Business Court Judges.
-He is a past co-chair of the American Bar Association's Judges Initiative Committee, and a Business Court Representative to the American Bar Association's Business Law Section.
-In addition to his hundreds of opinions as a business court judge, he has written on the subject of business courts nationally, as well as in Michigan.

 Appellate judge

-In 2022, Yates was appointed by Governor Gretchen Whitmer to Michigan's 3rd District Court of Appeals, to replace Judge Jane Beckering.
+In 2022, Yates was appointed by Governor Gretchen Whitmer to Michigan's 3rd District Court of Appeals to replace Judge Jane Beckering.
 Yates successfully ran for election as a 3rd District appellate judge later that year.
-He is running for that position again in 2024.
-Yates has stated his philosophy as an appellate judge to be one of judicial modesty.
+Yates served on the Michigan Court of Appeals until 2026, when he announced his retirement.

 Court of claims

-In 2013, Michigan's Legislature "created the Court of Claims to resolve major claims against the State of Michigan and its various agencies and personnel."
-Under that law, Michigan's Supreme Court assigns Michigan court of appeals judges to serve on the Court of Claims.
-"The judges assigned to the Court of Claims have extensive trial-court experience and bring rich insights and practical skills to trial-case management."
-It functions as a trial level court, though its cases are filed in the court of appeals.
+In 2013, Michigan's Legislature created the Court of Claims to resolve major claims against the State of Michigan and its various agencies and personnel.
+Under that law, the Michigan Supreme Court assigns Michigan Court of Appeals judges to serve on the Court of Claims.

-As of January 15, 2024, Yates was assigned by Michigan's Supreme Court to sit as a judge on the Court of Claims for a period covering the remainder of his term as a court of appeals judge, ending on May 1, 2025.
+As of January 15, 2024, Yates was assigned by the Michigan Supreme Court to sit as a judge on the Court of Claims for a period covering the remainder of his term as a court of appeals judge, ending on May 1, 2025.
+He continued as a judge with the Court of Claims into May 2026, retiring as a judge that same month.

 Judicial law clerk

-Yates served as a judicial law clerk to Chief Judge James P. Churchill of the United States District Court for the Eastern District of Michigan and to Judge Ralph B. Guy Jr., of the United States Court of Appeals for the Sixth Circuit.
+Yates served as a judicial law clerk to Chief Judge James P. Churchill of the United States District Court for the Eastern District of Michigan and to Judge Ralph B. Guy Jr. of the United States Court of Appeals for the Sixth Circuit.